 Medical Evidence You Need

-If your lumbar stenosis is affecting your ability to work full time, then you should consider applying for Social Security disability benefits.
+If your lumbar stenosis is affecting your ability to work full time, then you should consider applying for SSDI.
 When you apply for disability benefits, you need to make sure you have as much medical evidence as possible to back up your claim.